yorik1984/zola.nvim/README.md

 ### 🌟 Features
 + Additions to Markdown highlighting to correctly syntax highlight the front matter in Zola posts.

-**Markdown example with Jinja syntax will now highlight correctly**
+**Markdown example with TOML and Jinja syntax will now highlight correctly**

 ![example](https://user-images.githubusercontent.com/1559192/132262784-6a3b0191-1b3a-4361-871d-43fcfcea6ff2.png)